Russia loses warship, says attacks on Kyiv will increase

-KYIV, Ukraine (AP) — A day after Moscow suffered a stinging symbolic defeat with the loss of the flagship of its Black Sea fleet, Russia's Defense Ministry promised Friday to ramp up missile attacks on the Ukrainian capital in response to Ukraine's alleged military "diversions on the Russian territory."
+KYIV, Ukraine (AP) — Russia's Defense Ministry promised Friday to ramp up missile attacks on the Ukrainian capital in response to Ukraine's alleged aggression on Russian territory, an ominous warning that followed Moscow's stinging loss of its flagship in the Black Sea.

-The threat of intensified attacks on Kyiv came after Russian authorities accused Ukraine of wounding seven people and damaging about 100 residential buildings with airstrikes on Bryansk, a region that borders Ukraine.
+The threat of intensified attacks on Kyiv came after Russian authorities accused Ukraine of wounding seven people and damaging about 100 residential buildings with airstrikes in Bryansk, a region bordering Ukraine.
 Authorities in another border region of Russia also reported Ukrainian shelling Thursday.

+“The number and the scale of missile attacks on objects in Kyiv will be ramped up in response to the Kyiv nationalist regime committing any terrorist attacks or diversions on the Russian territory,” Russian Defense Ministry spokesman Igor Konashenkov said.

-Kyiv has gradually displayed some signs of pre-war life after Russian troops failed to capture the city and retreated to focus on a concentrated assault in eastern Ukraine, leaving evidence of possible war crimes in their wake.
-A renewed bombardment could return the capital's residents to sheltering in subway stations and the steady wail of air raid sirens.
+A renewed bombardment could return Kyiv's residents to the steady wail of air raid sirens heard during the early days of Russia's invasion and to fearful nights sheltering in subway stations.
+The capital has displayed tentative signs of pre-war life after Russian troops failed to capture the city and retreated to concentrate on eastern Ukraine, leaving behind evidence of possible war crimes.

-Ukrainian officials have not confirmed striking targets in Russia, and the reports by Russian authorities could not be independently verified.
-However, Ukrainian officials claimed their forces struck a key Russian warship with missiles on Thursday.
-If true, the claim would represent an important victory.
+Ukrainian officials have not confirmed striking targets in Russia, and the reports could not be independently verified.

+However, Ukrainian officials said their forces did strike a key Russian warship with missiles.
+If true, the reported Wednesday attack on the guided-missile cruiser Moskva, named for the Russian capital, would represent an important victory for Ukraine and a symbolic defeat for Russia.

-The Russian warship's loss in an invasion already widely seen as a historic blunder also was a symbolic defeat for Moscow as its troops regroup for an offensive in eastern Ukraine after retreating from the Kyiv region and much of the north.
+The sinking of the Russian warship reduces Russia's firepower in the Black Sea, although military analysts disagreed on the event's significance to the course of the war.
+Either way, the loss was viewed as emblematic of Moscow's fortunes in a seven-week invasion widely seen as a historic blunder following the retreat from the Kyiv region and much of northern Ukraine.

+“A ‘flagship’ russian warship is a worthy diving site.
+We have one more diving spot in the Black Sea now.
+Will definitely visit the wreck after our victory in the war,” Ukrainian Defense Minister Oleksiy Reznikov tweeted Friday in a boast.

-In his nightly address Thursday, Ukrainian President Volodymyr Zelenskyy said the people of his country should be proud of having survived 50 days under attack when the Russian invaders “gave us a maximum of five.”
+In his nightly address Thursday, Ukrainian President Volodymyr Zelenskyy told Ukrainians they should be proud of having survived 50 days under Russian attack when the invaders “gave us a maximum of five.”

-Zelenskyy did not mention the Moskva by name, but while listing the ways Ukraine has defended against the onslaught, mentioned “those who showed that Russian warships can sail away, even if it’s to the bottom” of the sea.
-It was his only reference to the Moskva.
+Russia's warning of renewed airstrikes did not stop Kyiv residents from taking advantage of a sunny and slightly warmer spring day as the weekend approached.
+More people than usual were out on the streets Friday, walking dogs, riding electric scooters and strolling hand in hand.

+In one central park, a small group of people including a woman draped in a Ukrainian flag danced to the music of a portable speaker.

+Residents reported hearing explosions in parts of Kyiv overnight, but it was not clear what sites were targeted.

-News about the flagship overshadowed Russian claims of advances in the southern port city of Mariupol, where Moscow's forces have been battling the Ukrainians since the early days of the invasion in some of the heaviest fighting of the war — at a horrific cost to civilians.
+News about the Moskva overshadowed Russian claims of advances in the southern port city of Mariupol, which Moscow's forces have blockaded since the early days of the invasion.
+Dwindling numbers of Ukrainian defenders have held out against a siege that has come at a horrific cost to trapped and starving civilians.

-Dwindling numbers of Ukrainian defenders in Mariupol are holding out against a siege that has trapped well over 100,000 civilians in desperate need of food, water and heating.
-David Beasley, executive director of the U.N.
-World Food Program, told The Associated Press in an interview Thursday that people were being "starved to death" in the besieged city.

-Mariupol’s mayor said this week that more than 10,000 civilians had died and the death toll could surpass 20,000.
-Other Ukrainian officials have said they expect to find evidence of atrocities committed against civilians like the ones discovered in Bucha and other towns outside Kyiv once the Russians withdrew.
+Mariupol's mayor said this week that more than 10,000 civilians had died and the death toll could surpass 20,000.
+Other Ukrainian officials have said they expect to find evidence of atrocities against civilians like the ones discovered in Bucha and other towns outside Kyiv.

-"Why the exhumation is being carried out and where the bodies will be taken is unknown,” the council said in a statement posted on the Telegram messaging app.
+"Why the exhumation is being carried out and where the bodies will be taken is unknown,” the council said on the Telegram messaging app.

-Mariupol’s capture is critical for Russia because it would allow its forces in the south, which came up through the annexed Crimean Peninsula, to fully link up with troops in the Donbas region, Ukraine’s eastern industrial heartland and the target of the looming offensive.
+Mariupol’s capture would allow Russian forces in the south, which came up through the annexed Crimean Peninsula, to fully link up with troops in the Donbas region, Ukraine’s eastern industrial heartland and the target of the looming offensive.

 Moscow-backed separatists have fought Ukrainian forces in the Donbas since 2014, the same year Russia seized Crimea from Ukraine.
 Russia has recognized the independence of two rebel-held areas of the region.

+A large explosion also struck the eastern city of Kramatorsk, where a missile strike on a train station a week earlier killed more than 50 people as thousands heeding warnings to evacuate the Donbas area waited to leave.

+Associated Press journalists in Kramatorsk heard the sound of a rocket or missile and then the blast, followed by sirens wailing Friday.
+It was not immediately clear what was hit or whether there were casualties.
+A day earlier, a factory in the same city was hit by an airstrike.

-The Russian Defense Ministry said Friday that Russian strikes in the Kharkiv region “liquidated a squad of mercenaries from a Polish private military company” of up to 30 people and “liberated” an iron and steel factor in Mariupol from “Ukrainian nationalists.”
+The Russian Defense Ministry said Friday that Russian strikes in the Kharkiv region “liquidated a squad of mercenaries from a Polish private military company” of up to 30 people and “liberated” an iron and steel factor in Mariupol.
 The claims could not be independently verified.

-On Thursday, the Defense Ministry explained the damage to Russia's Black Sea flagship by a fire had caused ammunition stowed on board to detonate.
-In addition to the cruise missiles, the warship also had air-defense missiles and other guns.
+On Thursday, the Defense Ministry explained the damage to the Moskva by saying that a fire had caused ammunition on board to detonate.
+Apart from the cruise missiles, the Moskva also carried air-defense missiles and other guns.

-The ministry did not say what might have caused the blaze but reported that the “main missile weapons” were not damaged and the crew, which usually numbers about 500, abandoned the vessel.
-It wasn't clear if there were any casualties.
+The ministry did not say what might have caused the blaze but reported that the crew, which usually numbers about 500, abandoned the vessel.
+It was not clear if there were any casualties.

-Maksym Marchenko, the governor of Ukraine's Black Sea region of Odesa, said Ukrainian forces struck the Moskva with two Neptune missiles and caused “serious damage.”
-The Neptune is an anti-ship missile that was recently developed by Ukraine based on an earlier Soviet design.
+Maksym Marchenko, governor of Ukraine's Black Sea region of Odesa, said Ukrainian forces struck the Moskva with two Neptune missiles and caused “serious damage.”
+The Neptune is an anti-ship missile recently developed by Ukraine based on an earlier Soviet design.

-The missile's launchers are mounted on trucks stationed near the coast, and, according to the Washington-based Center for Strategic and International Studies, can hit targets up to 280 kilometers (175 miles) away.
+According to the Washington-based Center for Strategic and International Studies, the missile system can hit targets up to 280 kilometers (175 miles) away.
 That would have put the Moskva within range, based on where the ship was when the fire began.

-Launched as the Slava in 1979, the cruiser saw service in the Cold War and during conflicts in Georgia and Syria, and helped conduct peacetime scientific research with the United States.
-During the Cold War, it carried nuclear weapons.

-British defense officials said the Moskva's loss would likely force Moscow to change how its naval forces operate in the Black Sea.
-In a social media post Friday, the U.K. Ministry of Defense said the ship, which returned to operational service last year after a major refit, “served a key role as both a command vessel and air defense node.”

 Other Russian ships in the northern Black Sea moved farther south after the Moskva incident, a senior U.S. defense official said, speaking on condition of anonymity to discuss internal military assessments.

 Russia invaded Ukraine on Feb.
-24 and has lsuffered thousands of military casualties.
+24 and has suffered thousands of military casualties.
 The conflict has killed untold numbers of Ukrainian civilians and forced millions more to flee.

-It has also further inflated prices at grocery stores and gasoline pumps, while dragging on the global economy.
-The head of the International Monetary Fund said Thursday that the war helped push the organization to downgrade economic forecasts for 143 countries.

 Follow the AP's coverage of the war at https://apnews.com/hub/russia-ukraine